 One of the most frustrating aspects of creating the garden of your dreams is the astronomical costs of supplanting barren land with healthy, lush plants.
-Look at any gardening magazine and you will be inundated with photos of the most elaborately spectacular gardens you’ve ever seen.
-Depending on where you live, where you shop or your personal tastes, it can potentially become an expensive endeavor.
+Look at any gardening magazine, and you will be inundated with photos of the most elaborately spectacular gardens you’ve ever seen.
+Depending on where you live, where you shop or your tastes, it can potentially become an expensive endeavor.

 Here’s my situation